-The Department of Environmental Protection (DEP) has performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+In 2004, the Department of Environmental Protection (DEP) performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
 The assessment results are available on the DEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.